apmje/JavaScript/README.md

-# eloquent_JS
+# JavaScript

-## All my solutions to exercises for the book Eloquent JavaScript by Marijn Haverbeke.
+## Solutions to excerises and challenges from various JS books and courses I'm doing.